A combinatorial view of stochastic processes: White noise: Time series analysis

 For $\epsilon_1 = 0.05$, $\epsilon_2=0.2$, and $c = 1.96\sigma$, we get $N_{\mathrm{eff}}\geq 30$ from Eq. (\ref{Eq:Neff_min}).
-All of the trajectories considered have a length $L>100$ (with a maximum of $L=359$) and a corresponding $N_{\mathrm{eff}}>30$, therefore we can reliably apply our test.
+All of the trajectories considered have a corresponding $N_{\mathrm{eff}}>30$, therefore we can reliably apply our test.
 A summary of the results of the test is provided in Table \ref{Tab:SingleTrack_Ztest}, where we show the tracks for which the null hypothesis is rejected ($p$-value lower than $0.05$).

 In contrast with the analysis displayed in Fig. \ref{Fig:Violin-Box_plot}, where only 3 $x$-trajectories are detected as outliers (labels $11,94,144$), there are $4$ trajectories that get rejected by the single trajectory hypothesis test (See Table \ref{Tab:SingleTrack_Ztest}), with labels $11,94,144$ ($x$-tracks) and $159$ ($y$-track).